Paul Waterman

 Lynn Paul Waterman, usually known as Paul Waterman (born July 24, 1964), is an American businessman and the chief executive officer of Elementis Plc.
-Paul was Global CEO of BP Lubricants, a part of the BP Group.
-Paul joined Castrol in 1994 eventually becoming CEO of BP Lubricants Americas in 2007 and later moving to CEO of BP Global Aviation, Industrial Marine & Energy Lubricant businesses.
-From there Paul took on the role of Chief Executive of BP Australasia & Country President, BP Australia and from 2012 spent his final years in BP as CEO of BP Lubricants.

-Paul has a BSc Degree in Packaging Engineering from Michigan State University and an MBA from Stern School of Business.
+Waterman was Global CEO of BP Lubricants,.
+He joined Castrol in 1994 eventually becoming CEO of BP Lubricants Americas in 2007 and later moving to CEO of BP Global Aviation, Industrial Marine & Energy Lubricant businesses.
+From there he took on the role of Chief Executive of BP Australasia & Country President, BP Australia and from 2012 spent his final years in BP as CEO of BP Lubricants.
+Waterman has a BSc Degree in Packaging Engineering from Michigan State University and an MBA from Stern School of Business.